andrewgdotcom/spelling/spelling-examples.md

     Doll and roll and som and home.
     Stranjer dos not ryme with anger,
     Neither dos devour with clangor.
-    Souls but foul, haunt but aunt,
+    Soals but foul, haunt but aunt,
     Font, front, wont, want, grand, and grant,
     Shoos, goes, dos.
 Now first say finger,
     And then singer, jinjer, linger,